nib-edit/nib/packages/docs/plugins/Video/Readme.md

 <br />

-Nib editor takes care of finding embeddable URL of videos from Youtube or Vimeo, for other sources URL provided gets embedded as is into an iFrame.
+Currently video can be added only using url, upload support is not available.
+The editor takes care of finding embed URL of videos from Youtube or Vimeo, for other sources URL provided gets included as is into an iFrame source.